jueves, 13 de septiembre de 2018

 However, they never said how awesome the whole package would end up looking.
 Perhaps it's not perfect, because "the major regions of the world" is a part of the book which is dealt with in only 3 pages.
 Of course, you can get a really in-depth look at the world of Glorantha by purchasing the encyclopedic The Guide to Glorantha, but I thought they would at least open up a bit the scope out of central Genertela, meaning Dragon Pass and the Lunar Empire.
 The "focus on Dragon Pass and surrounding areas" is really intense.
 Knowing how much detail and focus to include in a book meant both for newcomers and old-hands alike is really tricky.
 If it had just been a summarized version of The Guide, many fans might have complained how they already have this information.
 So the list of contents might not make everyone happy, but it's a good compromise.

-Even better, The Glorantha Sourcebook complements The Guide to Glorantha with all the information about the gods and goddesses that are such a central element of the setting.
+Even better, The Glorantha Sourcebook complements The Guide to Glorantha (and the RuneQuest rulebook) with all the information about the gods and goddesses that are such a central element of the setting.
 While the Guide includes all the pantheons, they are described in very few words.
 In fact, the authors mention the difference between The Guide and this book in the introduction: while The Guide is more a gazetteer or encyclopedia of the world, The Glorantha Sourcebook takes a more mythological look, with lands defined by their goddess and history being the deeds of heroes and demigods.

 Then you get a long chapter about the history of Dragon Pass, as written by Amstalli of Nochet.
 I like it that the historical account is subjective.
 This means the narrator might be unreliable in some points, so you, as the GM, have even more reason to change whatever does not fit the campaign you have in mind.
 The history of this region in the middle of Genertela is described up to 1627, the start of the Hero Wars and the rise of Argrath, making it more complete than what you get in The Guide.
 Besides, the way the history is explained is very organic, and takes into account what was going on in the neighboring regions in order to better explain their influence.
 So actually, this section not only tells you about the history of Dragon Pass, but also about Old Tarsh, Esrolia, Kethaela, Prax and southern Peloria.
 For example, before the resettlement of Dragon Pass, the author fills you in about the Holy Country and Belintar, so later, when you learn about the Colymar, you already know why this tribe had to flee from the God-King and settle further up in the north.
 Likewise, before you learn about how Sartar married the Feathered Horse Queen and became king of Dragon Pass, the author has already filled you in about the Grazelanders and the dynasty of their queens.